-- Management's discussion and analysis (management has elected not to prepare the MD&A in the current year)
+- Management's discussion and analysis

 - Enterprise fund financial statements

 - Statement of Net Position

 - Statement of Revenues, Expenses, and Changes in Net Position

 - Statement of Cash Flows

 - Notes to Financial Statements

 B. Basis of Accounting

 Economic Development Authority of Woodstock, Virginia operates as an enterprise fund, and its accounts are maintained on the accrual basis of accounting.
 Under this method, revenues are recognized when earned, and expenses are recorded as liabilities when incurred, without regard to receipt or payment of cash.
 The Authority accrues revenue for services rendered but not yet billed at the end of the fiscal year.
 The accompanying financial statements are prepared in accordance with pronouncements issued by the Governmental Accounting Standards Board (GASB).
 The principles prescribed by GASB represent generally accepted accounting principles applicable to governmental units.